Citytracking/toner/README.md

 * PostGIS database tables for Natural Earth in EPSG:900913 (http://www.naturalearthdata.com/)

+* The osm2pgsql application for import OpenStreetMap in the PostGIS (http://wiki.openstreetmap.org/wiki/Osm2pgsql)

 * Python 2.6 or higher (http://www.python.org/)

 * The GDAL libraries and utlities (http://www.gdal.org/)